simioluwatomi/express-blog/README.md

    cd sca_six_express_blog
 ```

-3. Install the required dependencies:
+3. Bundle, compile and transpile the scss, bootstrap and pug files using Laravel mix (a wrapper around Webpack):

 ```bash
    npm install